Please check back here for the latest news and notes on activities happening in the Charlesgate neighborhood.

 Co-founder Pam Beale and Sam Wertheimer represented Charlesgate Alliance at the Red Sox Fenway Neighborhood Night on May 18th.
 Also in attendance were State Senator Will Brownsberger and State Representative Byron Rushing.
 Pam was one of two people to announce “Play Ball!” to begin the game.

-Marlborough Street by Charlesgate East Gets the First 10 of a Projected 21 New Trees in Sidewalks Where No Street Trees Had Been Planted Before
+Marlborough Street by Charlesgate East Gets 21 New Trees in Sidewalks Where No Street Trees Had Been Planted Before in 2018

-Thanks to the advocacy of members of the Charlesgate Alliance, particularly Margaret Pokorny, and Chris Cook, Commissioner of Parks and Recreation for the City of Boston, the last block of Marlborough Street from Massachusetts Ave. to Charlesgate East is getting greener.
+Thanks to the advocacy of members of the Charlesgate Alliance, particularly Margaret Pokorny, The Garden Club of the Back Bay, and Chris Cook, Commissioner of Parks and Recreation for the City of Boston, the last block of Marlborough Street from Massachusetts Ave. to Charlesgate East got greener this Spring.

 Other Area News